Pavel Durov

 Telegram Creator on Elon Musk, Resisting FBI Attacks, and Getting Mugged in California

-Colleagues of Pavel from Telegram issued a statement calling the charges absurd:
+Durov's colleagues at Telegram issued a statement calling the charges absurd:

-Support for Durov came from major global figures like Elon Musk and also from Russian politicians: Deputy Chairman of the Security Council Dmitry Medvedev, Ombudswoman for Human Rights Tatyana Moskalkova, leader of the New People party Vladislav Davankov, and many others.
+Support for Durov came from major global figures like Elon Musk and from Russian politicians: Deputy Chairman of the Security Council Dmitry Medvedev, Ombudswoman for Human Rights Tatyana Moskalkova, leader of the New People party Vladislav Davankov, and many others.